Better For Talking

 Talking Therapy Services

-I believe in a style of therapy adapted to suit every client individually.
-My initial therapeutic approach will always be person-centred, focusing on you and your experience of life right now.
+My initial therapeutic approach will always be person-centred, focusing on you and your experience of life right now: its regular stressors and struggles.
+We all have them.

-From there we can explore different ideas, approaches, and techniques, and how to apply them.
+From there we can explore different ideas, approaches, and techniques.
+And we can think about how to integrate them safely and appropriately.

 What's on your mind?